garywill/treesandbox/README.md

     |--layer4c (runs companion programs that do not need trust, such as a standalone X server)
 ```

-(Both layer2c and layer4c run companion programs.
-The difference is that layer2c can access the real host X11 and DBus interfaces, while layer4c does not need to access them.)
+Both layer2c and layer4c run companion programs.
+The difference is that layer2c can access the real host X11 and DBus interfaces, while layer4c does not need to access them.

 After the sandbox starts, the user’s app runs in layer4. layer4 is "main layer".
+(This project is usable and in early-stage still; No promise that internal design won't change.)

-> There’s still a lot not written yet.
+> There’s still a lot of doc not written yet.
 I’ll take a break first.

-> This project is early-stage; We don't promise no internal design changes in the future.

-## Disclaimer
+## Consent Disclaimer

-1. This project comes with no warranty.
-Use on your own risk.
+1. This sandbox is home-made, for running apps, not for testing malware.
+Although we try our best to cover all security aspects, this project comes with no warranty.
+Use at your own risk.
-1. Ensure your uses are legal and appropriate.
-Follow the terms of service for any apps you run with this.
-You're responsible for whatever happens.
+1. This tool is for protecting system.
+It shall not be used to compromise app or system.
+The user agrees that they are solely responsible for their own actions.

 ## License